open for registration now

 Date: Tuesday 4 November 2025

-The conference is likely to appeal to GCSE and A Level history teachers who study the Soviet Union.
-It will also be of interest to Politics and PSHE/Citizenship teachers because of its focus on the way in which genocide was facilitated by ideological conviction, bureaucratic mechanisms and a failure of imagination.
+The conference is likely to appeal to GCSE and A Level history teachers – especially those who teach Soviet history.
+It could also be valuable to Politics and PSHE/Citizenship teachers because of the issues the Holodomor raises such as national self-determination, colonialism of a less-recognised sort and democracy.

 Telling the truth about history honours the victims, acknowledges their suffering, and highlights the heroism of those who resisted these totalitarian crimes.
 Memorialization also promotes accountability for despots whose policies impose catastrophes, with contempt for the humanity of those affected…The history of the Holodomor also reminds us of our common responsibility to defend the cause of humanity and our shared respect for human life.